 Many others clearly felt the same way.
 In addition to pulling in a lot of domestic and international consulting work during his time with Fox, he also wrote a barrage of books that did quite well thanks to heavy (and routinely over-the-top) self-promotion on the news network.

-Morris has an undeniable gift for successful laying out his unconventional observations with logical arguments that strike a chord with people.
+Morris has an undeniable gift for successfully laying out his unconventional observations with logical arguments that strike a chord with people.
 That gift has made him an intriguing public figure and a regular fixture on Fox News’ prime-time lineup over the years.

 With that being said, Fox absolutely did the right thing by choosing not to renew Morris’ contract this year.